 Q: Tell us when and how your business began.

 A: I started my business full time 11 years ago.
 Unlike the crowd of ‘self-taught’ photographers, I pride myself in the years of education I received to create the photography studio today I have today.
 I didn’t want to be 1 out of a million photographers.
 I wanted to be 1 in a million.
-My artwork is my life; I eat, breath, and sleep it, and I have since age 14.
+My artwork is my life; I eat, breathe, and sleep it, and I have since age 14.
 LOL

 Q: What makes your company unique from others?